 Rose narrows her eyes.
 "I heard you say something along the lines of, 'I wonder what it's like for Caitlyn'."

-"Nothing."
-He stresses, turning away.
+"Nothing," he stresses, turning away.

-"Spit it out, Scorpius."
-Rose demands.
+"Spit it out, Scorpius," Rose crosses her arms.

 Scorpius gives in.
 "It's just that – you talk a lot.
 So I was just wondering how Caitlyn – er – puts up with it."

 Rose stares hard at her copy of Hogwarts: A History.
 "A lot of people say that.
 That I talk a lot, I mean.
 Well, it's not like I can help it," she says defensively.
 "If you can't stand listening to me, why don't you just leave?"